-For over four decades, Papercone® has served the industry as a manufacturer of specialty envelopes and soft packages.
+For over five decades, Papercone® has served the industry as a manufacturer of specialty envelopes and soft packages.
 Our advanced printing, converting and manufacturing solutions can help you and your clients standout with secure, durable and high quality envelope options.

 Our stock offering of specialty envelopes and packages is the largest in the industry, while our world class manufacturing process enables us to deliver custom product designed to meet your needs.